sirdir/TestsForExtJSApp/README.md

 5. When drop-down multiply lines from grid to tree all letters instead of first will have wrong icon

 <h3>Test cases</h3>
-1. 35%
-2. adaptive page layout
+1. adaptive page layout
-3. sorting tree
+2. sorting tree
-4. sorting grid
+3. sorting grid
-5. english alphabet
+4. english alphabet
-6. english letters
+5. english letters
-7. disable add button if nothing to add
+6. disable add button if nothing to add
-8. drop-down tree -> grid
+7. drop-down tree -> grid
-9. drop-down grid -> tree
+8. drop-down grid -> tree
-10. delete from tree
+9. delete from tree
-11. delete from grid
+10. delete from grid
-12. add to grid(by selecting)
+11. add to grid(by selecting)
-13. add to grid(by typing)
+12. add to grid(by typing)
-14. add to tree(by selecting)
+13. add to tree(by selecting)
-15. add to tree(by typing)
+14. add to tree(by typing)
-16. multi-select work with grid
+15. multi-select work with grid
-17. add window validation???
+16. add window validation???

 <h3>Run tests</h3>
 <code>./gradlew clean test</code>